MW100 Support

 - 8 – Delay Low Limit

-ALARM_FLAG - Shows if an alarm for any channel is set.
-Linked to input interrupt, as it is assumed to be set more often than the output interrupt.
+Shows if an alarm for any channel is set.
+Linked to input interrupt.

 - bi record: No address used.

-ALARM_ACK - Tells MW100 to acknowledge alarms.
-This record just needs to be PROC'd to work.
+Tells the MW100 to acknowledge alarms.
+This record just needs to be processed to work.

 - bo record: No address used.